skip to main content

 Vice Admiral William Merz, USN (Ret.)

-Vice Admiral Bill Merz is senior vice president of Aerospace and Defense Technologies for Oceaneering International.
-He was previously the vice president of operations for Entergy.
-He is a member of the Council on Foreign Relations, serves in several defense industry advisory positions, and is a lecturer at the Massachusetts Institute of Technology (MIT) for the Australia–United Kingdom–United States (AUKUS) defense initiative.
+Vice Admiral Bill Merz is a senior vice president for Oceaneering International.
+His portfolio includes deep-sea manned, unmanned, and seafloor solutions; submarine maintenance and component manufacturing; rocket thermal protection; and astronaut training, tooling, and life-support.
+In addition to his role at CNA, he holds board and advisory positions for the Johns Hopkins Applied Physics Laboratory, the Navy Submarine League, and the National Defense Industrial Association.
+He is a member of the Council on Foreign Relations and is a lecturer at the Massachusetts Institute of Technology (MIT) for the Australia–United Kingdom–United States (AUKUS) defense initiative.

-Adm.
-Merz earned a bachelor of science in ocean engineering from the US Naval Academy.
+VADM Merz earned a Bachelor of Science in ocean engineering from the US Naval Academy.
 He also earned master’s degrees from the Catholic University of America and the US Naval War College.
-He completed Massachusetts Institute of Technology’s Seminar XXI and the Strategic Thinking program at the University of Virginia’s Darden School of Business.
+He completed MIT’s Seminar XXI and the Strategic Thinking program at the University of Virginia’s Darden School of Business.